 One of Southbank's drawcards is the convenience of being just across the river from the heart of Melbourne and opposite some of Melbourne's best gardens and parklands to the east of St Kilda Road.
 It is also a modern high-density residential precinct with most people living in multi-level apartment buildings.

-Melbourne's tallest building, the Eureka Tower, is located in Southbank.
-This residential tower features Skydeck 88 which is Australia's highest viewing platform and provides stunning views of the city, bay and surroundings both day and night.
+One of Melbourne's tallest buildings, the Eureka Tower, is located in Southbank.
+Australia's highest viewing platform is located on the 88th floor of this residential tower, providing stunning views of the city, bay and surroundings both day and night.